Mathioks/ai-language-acquisition-pathways/index.md

 Whether you’re grinding Duolingo streaks, watching native content, or deep into flashcard decks, many language learners hit a point where their progress just… stalls.

-The intermediate plateau typically occurs between **CEFR B2 and C1**.
+The intermediate plateau typically occurs between **CEFR B2 and C1** (upper-intermediate to advanced).
 It’s a quiet, confidence-eroding stage that leaves learners demotivated, unsure of how to keep going.
 Worse, it often causes learners to loop: quit, restart, repeat.

 But this isn’t just anecdotal.
 My research, based on 198 learners and a 14,427-word dataset including the full Duolingo Japanese tree and simulated AI tutoring vocab, suggests that the intermediate plateau is both **common** and **structural**.